Sensing Integrated DFT-Spread OFDM Waveform and Deep Learning-powered Receiver Design for Terahertz Integrated Sensing and Communication Systems: Introduction

 \subsection{Contributions}

 In light of the aforementioned features of THz channel and transceivers, the THz waveform needs to be well designed to yield a low bit error rate (BER) and a high data rate, as well as to enable accurate sensing capabilities.
 In this paper, we first propose the SI-DFT-s-OFDM waveform, which maintains the single-carrier characteristic and provides a lower PAPR than OFDM.
 Furthermore, we address the imperfections of the THz systems, including non-ideal channel conditions and RF impairments, by leveraging the artificial intelligence (AI) techniques, especially deep learning~\cite{Shea2017dl}.
-To this end, we develop a two-level multi-task artificial neural network based ISAC receiver for the THz SI-DFT-s-OFDM system, which can realize mutually enhanced performance for communication and sensing.
-Remarkably, the proposed waveform and receiver design for THz ISAC are immune to white noise, Doppler effects, multi-path fading and phase noise.
+To this end, we develop a neural network based ISAC receiver for the THz SI-DFT-s-OFDM system, which can realize mutually enhanced performance for communication and sensing.
+Remarkably, the proposed waveform and receiver design for THz ISAC are immune to Doppler effect, phase noise and multi-path fading.

 The contributions of this work are summarized as follows. \begin{itemize} \item \textbf{We propose a SI-DFT-s-OFDM waveform for the THz ISAC system, by taking into account the peculiarities of the THz channel and transceivers.} By designing the frame structure with the data blocks and reference blocks, function of sensing is integrated into this waveform.
 Meanwhile, by considering the varying delay spread of THz channels, we propose a flexible guard interval (FGI) scheme in this waveform, which is able to reduce the cyclic prefix (CP) overhead and improve the data rate.
 The proposed waveform with FGI is able to improve the data rate by tens of Gbps and reduce the PAPR by 3~dB compared to CP OFDM due to its flexibility and single-carrier characteristic.

-\item \textbf{We propose an integrated receiver for the THz integrated sensing and communication systems, by designing a two-level multi-task artificial neural network.} The proposed neural network is able to realize data recovery and sensing parameter estimation at the same time with good BER performance and estimation accuracy as well as fast convergence.
-In particular, the proposed NN with the subcarrier-wise and block-wise processing mechanism is composed of shared layers, which extract patterns commonly used for communication and sensing, and non-shared layers that conduct sensing parameter estimation and signal recovery, respectively.
-To the best of our knowledge, this is the first attempt to realize THz communication and sensing with one integrated algorithm for multi-task implementation.
+The simulation results demonstrate that the proposed SI-DFT-s-OFDM can provide 5 dB gain at the 10\textsuperscript{-3} BER level in the THz channel compared with OFDM.